adrian88888888/AHK-Virtual-Desktop-Library/README.md

 ; to get the class easier:
 r::
 activeClass := GetActiveClass()
-MsgBox, The active Class is %activeClass% ; Remember that when Ctrl+C on an MsgBox you copy his content! return
+MsgBox, The active Class is "%activeClass%" remember that when Ctrl+C on an MsgBox you copy his content! return

 ;Pin current window(remember to unpin)